TTT-2/ttt2mg/README.md

-# ttt2mg
+# TTT2 Minigames

 The TTT2 Minigames gamemode.
 It adds custom minigames into TTT2.
 It fully supports TTT2 ULX.

 # Customization

 ## TTT2 ULX

 You can modify or force a gamemode with the help of TTT2 ULX

 ## ConVars

-If you don't wanna use TTT2 ULX, you can modify these ConVars on your own:
+If you don't want to use TTT2 ULX, you can modify these ConVars on your own:

 ConVar | Utilization | Realm
 --- | --- | ---